Helping divers make informed choices about training, skills, safety, and gear.

 My Packing List

-Packing checklists prevent forgotten gear, a mistake too many divers make.
-I print one for every trip, checking off items as they are packed.
-I’m currently testing an iPad version—watch for a future blog post.
+Packing checklists prevent forgotten gear, a mistake many divers make.
+I print one for every trip and check off items as they are packed.
+I am currently testing an iPad version and will share notes in a future post.

 Download My Packing Lists (PDF)